SumoLogic/sumologic-documentation/blog-service/2023-06-08-apps-cisco-meraki-c2c.md

 We're excited to announce the release of the new Cisco Meraki - C2C app for Sumo Logic.
 This app uses the Sumo Logic [Cloud-to-Cloud Cisco Meraki source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cisco-meraki-source) and helps you to effectively manage and optimize your network performance, enhance security, and proactively respond to potential threats.
 Here are some of the key features that this app offers:

 - **Comprehensive Organization Insights**.
 Gain valuable insights into your organizational configuration and operations, including API adoption, configuration template usage, and product distribution.
 - **Event Analysis and Trend Identification**.
 Analyze your network events based on type, client associations, and SSIDs.
-Also, you can identify event patterns and trends to understand network activity and potential security risks.
+You can identify event patterns and trends to understand network activity and potential security risks.
 - **Client and SSID Monitoring**.
 Monitor your client activity and their association with specific SSIDs to keep track of your client's behaviour and network usage for effective management.
 - **Air Marshal Security Overview**.
 Provides wireless intrusion detection and prevention by monitoring your security status and identifying potential vulnerabilities in the network.
 - **Enhanced Security Measures**.
 Prioritize your security efforts by identifying top clients and destinations based on security events and take proactive steps to protect the network and mitigate potential threats.